cybnity/mpp-demonstrators/README.md

-# mpp-demonstrators
+## PURPOSE
-Project dedicated to the build and delivery of demonstration models (e.g technology POC, UI demonstrator) allowing to make ideas validation and to take decision about opportunity of technologies use.
+Presentation of the Minimum Prototyping Platform (MPP) project line dedicated to build and deliver CYBNITY demonstrators versions.